Why is your newborn crying inconsolably?

 2. Cuddle, rock, hug as long as you can.

 3. Try bicycle moves or a nice bouncer should help.

-5. Take her for a ride in a car.
+5. Take baby for a ride in a car.
 A moving vehicle could help soothing crying babies.

 6. During the summer, be mindful, you should not overdress your baby.

-8. Last but not least offering baby a pacifier who just want to suck on breast or bottle.
-Pacifier is not recommended for the first 4 to 6 weeks until moms establish good milk supply.
+8. Last but not least offering baby a pacifier who just wants to suck on breast or bottle.
+Pacifier is not recommended for the first 4 to 6 weeks until moms establish a good milk supply.

 You should keep a close eye on your baby.
 Call your doctor if you see signs of any health condition.

 Let me know in comments what have been your struggles and your reasons for a crying baby.
 How did you manage to soothe?